ramdeoshubham/macros/index.md

    10 11 12 13 14 15 16 17 18 19 20 */
 ```

 It works in both direction way without any modifications required.
-It will decide on its on when to decrement or increament.
+It will decide on its on when to decrement or increment.
 Its smart isn't it?

 ```C
 int i;